Tambara-Yamagami Categories over the Reals: The Non-Split Case: Analysis of the Real-Quaternionic Case

 \subsection{Rescaling}

-Because all of the associator coefficients (except $\alpha_{m,m,m}$) are real-valued, the algebraic manipulations by which \cite{TAMBARA1998692} derived all of the associator information also works in this case.
-There is one small change however: where \cite{TAMBARA1998692} have the equation
+Because all of the associator coefficients, except $\alpha_{m,m,m}$, are real-valued, the algebraic manipulations by which Tambara and Yamagami derived all of the associators information in \cite{TAMBARA1998692} also works in this case.
+However, there is one small change.
+The equation below appearing in \cite{TAMBARA1998692}